-S3 Connected Health and FutureNeuro, the Science Foundation Ireland (SFI) Research Centre for chronic and rare neurological diseases (hosted at the Royal College of Surgeons Ireland), have partnered on a new epilepsy research project.
+S3 Connected Health and FutureNeuro, the Science Foundation Ireland (SFI) Research Center for chronic and rare neurological diseases (hosted at RCSI - the Royal College of Surgeons Ireland), have partnered on a new epilepsy research project.

 FutureNeuro aims to deliver advances in understanding disease initiation and progress.
 With this understanding, and through industry partnerships, new technologies and solutions for the treatment, diagnosis and monitoring of chronic and rare neurological diseases can be developed.

-Using patient journey mapping and behavioural science techniques to gain a deeper understanding of these stakeholders’ experiences will help create new, more adoptable digital solutions for epilepsy.
+Using patient journey mapping and behavioral science techniques to gain a deeper understanding of these stakeholders’ experiences will help create new, more adoptable digital health solutions for epilepsy.

-Digital solutions for epilepsy can allow patients to access additional supports for diet, exercise, self-management and medication adherence.
-They can also facilitate remote monitoring of patients, allowing them to complete routine appointments remotely, avoiding long travel distances and the associated costs.
+Digital health solutions for epilepsy can allow patients to access additional supports for diet, exercise, self-management, and medication adherence.
+They can also facilitate remote monitoring of patients; allowing them to complete routine appointments remotely and avoiding long travel distances and the associated costs.
 This results in less-frequent, but more valuable in-person visits with consultants.

-This more thorough understanding of the role that technology can have for all parties will lead to development of more personalised healthcare supports and more effective solutions for people with epilepsy.
+This more thorough understanding of the role that technology can have for all parties will lead to development of more personalized healthcare supports and more effective solutions for people with epilepsy.

 “The rise of the informed patient and the proper enablement of healthcare and wellness through technology are likely to be the greatest revolution in healthcare in the 21st Century.
 Physicians must move from being experts that care for patients to enablers that support patients to make decisions.
 Patients want a partnership with their doctor to use their expertise to help them react to and understand the technologies and to design ways they can work together to build solutions for monitoring both illness and wellbeing.”